emilamaj/js-fmgpu/README.md

 ## solveLinearSystem
 Solves a linear system of equations using GPU-accelerated code.
 (Adapted for matrices of size N > 200) `x = fmgpu.solveLinearSystem(A, b)`

-# Todo
-The following functions are to be implemented next:
--det (GPU accelerated)
--map
--inverse